 The move to the new building allowed GRACE the space to grow and to provide Christian education for many more children and youth.
 Curriculum choices were expanded, and the fine arts and athletics programs grew.
 Middle and high school students became involved in community outreach and annual mission trips.
 Graduates of GRACE were accepted into a variety of colleges and universities.

 Interest in the school and enrollment increased so much that, in just five years, more space was needed.
-In the fall of 2008, the 7th – 12th grade classes were moved into two beautifully renovated buildings at 1101 Buck Jones Road which GRACE purchased in a 50/50 joint venture with Hope Community Church.
-This new campus for both ministries was named the Crossroads Campus.
-As first year middle school students, sixth graders, remain at the Raleigh Campus allowing students a smooth transition into middle school scheduling and opportunities to provide student leadership to the elementary school.
+In the fall of 2008, the 7th–12th grade classes were moved into two beautifully renovated buildings at 1101 Buck Jones Road which GRACE purchased in a 50/50 joint venture with Hope Community Church.
+As first year middle school students, sixth graders, remain at the 801 Campus allowing students a smooth transition into middle school scheduling and opportunities to provide student leadership to the elementary school.

 In 2010, the field at 708 Buck Jones Road was developed into a high-quality athletic field for the GRACE soccer teams to use as their home venue.
 Three years later, in 2013, football goalposts were added to the field to support GRACE’s first football team.
 In 2015 lights were added to the field and a bathroom facility was added at the edge of the parking lot.
 Today, the field serves as a resource for many school events in addition to its value to our athletics program.

 As interest in GRACE has grown, we have prayerfully considered what the future holds.
 In light of our excellent location and strong instructional assets, we are focusing on what we can do now, where we are now.
 In the fall of 2015, GRACE met with an architect and asked him to dream with us.
 He looked at both campuses and helped us identify unexploited opportunities on the properties we currently own.
-His assessment revealed significant untapped potential on the Crossroads Campus that would allow GRACE to double our square footage, add advanced classrooms, and add dynamic common spaces to benefit students and families in all grade levels.
-In the fall of 2016, GRACE became the 100% owner of the 1101 Buck Jones property and can now begin to plan for those opportunities.
+His assessment revealed significant untapped potential on the 1101 Campus that would allow GRACE to double our square footage, add advanced classrooms, and add dynamic common spaces to benefit students and families in all grade levels.
+In the fall of 2016, GRACE became the 100% owner of the 1101 Buck Jones property and over the 2016-2017 school year completed renovations to the existing 1101 Campus buildings resulting in the addition of five classrooms and multiple offices in the space formerly occupied by the church.